 Warning: Check your government travel advisory before you plan a trip to Tunisia.
 Some governments have raised their travel advice to "Exercise a High Degree of Caution" due to the threat of terrorism.

-Tunisians are aware that tourists bring much needed money into the econmy - and it's been in short supply recently.
-So scams, con's, rip-offs and harrassment of foreigners is much less than in other countries in the region.
+Tunisians are aware that tourists bring much needed money into the economy, so scams, con artists, rip-offs and harrassment of visitors is much less of a concern than it is in other countries throughout the region.

-This is true of everywhere, incidents of pickpocketing and bag snatching are higher in crowded streets and marketplaces where criminals can more easily lose themselves in the crowd.
+Incidents of pickpocketing and bag snatching is higher in crowded streets and marketplaces of Tunisia, where criminals can more easily lose themselves in the crowd.

 Theft of valuable items from vehicles is also a risk, with computers, luggage, and cameras being the most highly desired items.
-Yes, you may well have locked all the doors and put the alarm on, but anyone with a rock can break the window and steal your gadgets regardless of how locked the door is.
+Yes, you may well have locked all the doors and put the alarm on, but anyone with a rock can break the window and steal your gadgets regardless of the door being locked.